sanpii/bench-md/README.md

 Then each code block is executed ten times.
 The mean of execution time and the standar deviation is plotted (the sd is not displayed in this example, sleep is too accurate).

+You can generate an intermediate graphic by adding a line `---`.